NiranjanMedi/NiranjanMedi/README.md

 Hey, I am Niranjan.
 I am a sophomore at Columbia University studying Computer Science and Applied Mathematics.

-I spend most of my time building backend systems, data pipelines, and projects around agents and retrieval.
+I spend most of my time building backend systems, data pipelines and projects around agents and retrieval.
 Recently I’ve been interested in making LLM behavior more reliable instead of purely prompt-driven.

 ## What I Have Been Building Lately